Iyeomabosco/Iyeomabosco/README.md

 - Hi there👋
 - I am Cynthia Shaibu
 - 👀 I’m interested in becoming a Data Analyst.
-- 🌱 I’m currently learning Data Analysis...
+- 🌱 I’m currently learning Data Analytics.
-- 💞️ I’m looking to collaborate on Data PROJECTS...
+- 💞️ I’m looking to collaborate on Data Projects.
 - 📫 How to reach me https://linkedin.com/in/cynthiashaibu
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: .
+- ⚡ Fun fact: I love numbers

 <!---
 Iyeomabosco/Iyeomabosco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.